-Use random sampling to draw inferences about a population.
+A. Use random sampling to draw inferences about a population

-- 2. Understand that statistics can be used to gain information about a population by examining a sample of the population; generalizations about a population from a sample are valid only if the sample is representative of that population.
-Understand that random sampling tends to produce representative samples and support valid inferences. - 3.
-Use data from a random sample to draw inferences about a population with an unknown characteristic of interest.
+- 1. Understand that statistics can be used to gain information about a population by examining a sample of the population; generalizations about a population from a sample are valid only if the sample is representative of that population.
+Understand that random sampling tends to produce representative samples and support valid inferences. - 2 Use data from a random sample to draw inferences about a population with an unknown characteristic of interest.
 Generate multiple samples (or simulated samples) of the same size to gauge the variation in estimates or predictions.
+For example, estimate the mean word length in a book by randomly sampling words from the book; predict the winner of a school election based on randomly sampled survey data.
+Gauge how far off the estimate or prediction might be.

-Draw informal comparative inferences about two populations.
+B. Draw informal comparative inferences about two populations